 7. Add a Release Reader subVI and an Error Dialog.
 The final Block Diagram should look like the following figure.
-Pay attention to the reading ratio, it needs to be faster than the writer one or increase Reader History Depth in the XML Configuration File.
+Pay attention to the reading ratio, it needs to be faster than the writer one or you may need to create a new QoS Configuration File that uses a higher Reader History Depth.
+See Chapter 5: Loading Quality of Service Profiles for more information.